Welcome to Graduate Studies at Michigan Tech!

 Michigan Tech Shuttle Services

-During the fall and spring semesters, Michigan Tech’s Transportation Services provides free shuttle service around campus and throughout downtown Houghton.
+During the fall and spring semesters, Michigan Tech’s Transportation Services provides free shuttle service around campus, throughout downtown Houghton and Hancock.
 You can find more information on routes and schedules on the Michigan Tech's Transportation Services Site.

 Houghton Public Transit